Take note of these areas that may change.

 When your employer takes taxes out of your paycheck, the payroll department calculates your income tax withholding as if you will earn the same amount all year.

-When you get laid off and make far less over the course of the year, you may get a large portion – or all – of your income tax withheld back as a refund.
+When you get laid off and make far less over the year, you may get a large portion – or all – of your income tax withheld back as an unemployment tax refund.

 You can’t get that over-withheld income tax back until after the end of the year.
 However, you may be able to make adjustments to minimize your over-withholding, giving you more money to live on now.